 The WaLC’s attendance and cancelation policies are handled through TutorTrac, and students will be notified by email of their missed appointments.
 Violations of the active participation, appointment scheduling, disruptive behavior, cell phone use, and facilities and materials policies will result in a direct verbal warning from either the tutor or another member of the WaLC staff.
 Subsequent violations of the same kind could result in loss of privileges, but serious disruptions or obstructions of learning may result in immediate dismissal from the center and referral to the Department of Student Community Ethics.

-- Class notes, textbook, supplemental readings, assignments, and a copy of the course syllabus
+- Class notes, textbook, supplemental readings, instructions for your assignment(s), at least one copy of your paper (for writing appointments), and a copy of the course syllabus

-- A list of topics you would like to review with the tutor and/or a list of questions you have about the material
+- A list of topics you would like to review with the tutor and/or a list of questions you have about the assignment

 - Making an appointment will guarantee you a collaborative session with a writing tutor.